Physics-50/Module-3/docs/feedback-summary.md

 + Mean value and uncertainty not reported in caption
 + Mean value and uncertainty not reported in caption or shown on plot
 + Description of why larger spheres were not used for determining velocity in caption is unclear or not concise
-+ No explanation of why larger spheres are excluded from determination of viscosity, but did mentioned that they are excluded +Exclusion of larger spheres not even mentioned
++ No explanation of why larger spheres are excluded from determination of viscosity
++ Exclusion of larger spheres not mentioned
 + Data from 6mm bead not included
 + Data from both 4.5mm and 6mm beads not included
 + Both effects (data from 4.5/6mm beads not included) and their exclusion not mentioned
-+ Caption includes unjustified or misleading claims (e.g. viscosity increases with sphere size, or calculated viscosity increases quadratically)  [possibly more or less depending on the severity of the claim]
++ Caption includes unjustified or misleading claims (e.g. viscosity increases with sphere size, or calculated viscosity increases quadratically)
 + Error bars not included with data  [This is only a small deduction because it is assumed that it will also be deducted elsewhere but it is still part of the global story too.]
-+ Unconventional symbols are used in the caption/description without definition in a way that is likely to confuse the reader, e.g. V for viscosity  [This + is only a small deduction because it is assumed that it will also be deducted elsewhere but it is still part of the global story too.]
++ Unconventional symbols are used in the caption/description without definition in a way that is likely to confuse the reader, e.g. V for viscosity  [This is only a small deduction because it is assumed that it will also be deducted elsewhere but it is still part of the global story too.]
 + Caption of figure 2 is unfocused